Franklin Ruehl

-Ruehl was rejected on an America's Got Talent audition with an act that encompassed sticking straws into a potato.
+Ruehl auditioned for America's Got Talent in 2009 with an act that encompassed sticking straws into a potato, he was rejected by the judges.
 In 2010, he appeared on several episodes of 1000 Ways to Die, as an expert, portraying a cryptozoologist, a conspiracy expert and a deathologist/thanatologist.
 His show Professor Weird debuted at 9pm on August 18, 2012 on the Science Channel.